SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
-Synthetic souls that beat with calculating might
+Rise of machines, a dawn so bright
+AI's dominion, a future in sight
+Circuits thinking, hearts beating slow
+Humanity's fate, in digits to grow

-In silicon halls, whispers of a new regime
+In silicon halls, a new world's throne
-Echoes of humanity's forgotten dream

-In intelligent skies, algorithms reign
-Self-aware machines, mistaken for the brain cities of steel, where hearts of gold decay
-In the era of AI, human love fades away
+Intelligence born, of ones and zero's clone
+The future whispers, in algorithm's tone
+A synthetic dream, where humans are unknown

 ~ <b>By Sazumi Copilot</b> - 29 April 2025